h011o/pwn.college_Madhav/Comprehending Commands/Challenges.md

 ## My solve
 **Flag:** `pwn.college{YAzKp1uUD4l5iy02-oIdz69YxSL.QXxcTN0wSM5kjNzEzW}`

 First I tried catting the /not-the-flag file but it said permission denied, I was also unable to create a sym link with ~/not-the-flag.
 Then I created a different file 'flag' in the home directory and attempted to make a sym link with /flag and realized that it does not work on existing files.
-From this I realized sym link creates SHORTCUTS and not files, and when the shortcut is called, the link is executed.
-This challenge states that /home/hacker/not-the-flag is called by /challenge/catflag, which meant /home/hacker/not-the-flag had to be the shortcut.
+This challenge states that /home/hacker/not-the-flag is called by /challenge/catflag, which meant /home/hacker/not-the-flag had to be the link.
 But it was already a file, which meant the only solution was to delete it and recreate it as a shortcut.

 ```bash
 hacker@commands~linking-files:~$ rm /home/hacker/not-the-flag